Best Ranger Beads for Pace Counting

 Of course, you need to know how to pace count before you put it in your kit.
 Some ranger beads, like our upgrade suggestion, are even more versatile and are easy to tack onto any kit with the hook and loop fastener.

-Sources and References
+Sources & References

 All of our experience and the testing we do to determine the best ranger beads is useless without listing our research sources and references.
 We leaned on these for the book knowledge that we paired with our hands-on testing and practical military and prepping experience:

 Elliot, L., et al. (2006).
 Tactile Guidance for Land Navigation.
-ARMY RESEARCH LAB ABERDEEN PROVING GROUND MD HUMAN RESEARCH AND ENGINEERING DIRECTORATE.
+ARMY RESEARCH LAB ABERDEEN PROVING GROUND, MD HUMAN RESEARCH AND ENGINEERING DIRECTORATE.
 (Source)

 Kojima, T. (1954).
 Japanese Abacus Use & Theory.
-Charles E. Tuttle Co.
-Tokyo, Japan (Source)
+Charles E. Tuttle Co., Tokyo, Japan (Source)

 Elliot, L., et al. (2011).
 Field-Based Validation of a Tactile Navigation Device.
 IEEE Transactions on Haptics.
 Volume 3.
 Issue 2.
 Pages 78 – 87.
 (Source)

-Finding your way accurately and efficiently is important when you are surviving on the move.
+Finding your way accurately and efficiently is important when you are on the move.
 Relying on technology may not be an option, and basic land navigation is easy to learn.
 This is why ranger beads are popular among preppers and survivalists.

 To go along with ranger beads, you should also consider a few other tools to help with your survival navigation:

-• Practical guides and tips
+• Practical prepping guides and tips

 • < 0.4% of people unsubscribe